SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 ### Footnotes

-[^1]: Applying to 41 companies seems like a lot, but I was actually reasonably deliberate about my applications.
+[^1]: Applying to 41 companies seems like a lot, but I was actually somewhat deliberate about my applications.
 There are several well-known tech companies and industry sectors (e.g. finance) that I explicitly decided not to apply to.

 [^2]: Here's a great article on how to use LeetCode to level up your interview game: https://yolken.net/blog/master-coding-interviews